muffinista/before-dawn/README.md

 The easiest way to use the tool is to install it to your computer.
 You can grab an installer from the [releases](https://github.com/muffinista/before-dawn/releases) page.
-Binaries are available for OSX and Windows, and I'll put together a Linux installer soon.
+Binaries are available for OSX and Windows, and there's an experimental release for Ubuntu/Debian.

 Once it's running, there will be a sunrise icon in your system tray, with a few different options.
 If you click 'Preferences,' you can